wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/index.rst

 Firewall configuration
 ^^^^^^^^^^^^^^^^^^^^^^

 Configure the host and network firewalls to allow ports mentioned in :doc:`Architecture <getting-started/architecture>`.
 Disabling the host firewall is not recommended for use in production.
-It is advised to check the firewall configuration after eac service installation to prevent possible cluster problems.
+It is advised to check the firewall configuration after each service installation to prevent possible cluster problems.